 Int.
 No. 617

-By Council Members Borelli, Treyger, Vallone, Ulrich, Matteo, Holden, Lander, Maisel, Ampry-Samuel, Brannan, Gennaro and Koslowitz
+By Council Members Borelli, Treyger, Vallone, Ulrich, Holden, Lander, Maisel, Ampry-Samuel, Brannan, Gennaro, Koslowitz and Carr

 A Local Law to amend the administrative code of the city of New York, in relation to establishing a real property tax exemption for Cold War veterans